-A physical barrier (e.g. bench or 2' x 4' stop over attached to the wall or on block) should be in place to separate the CAZ and the RA.
-The barrier should be in place in a way that it fully encloses the RA from the CAZ (i.e., no space around the barrier to be able to bypass it).
+A physical barrier (e.g. bench, 2'x 4' stepover attached to the wall or on blocks) should be in place to separate the CAZ and the RA.
+The barrier should be placed in a way that it fully separates the RA form the CAZ (i.e. no space around the barrier to be able to bypass it).